brunv/React-Redux-Complete/README.md

 #### Component:
 - **Nesting:** A component can be shown inside of another
-- **Reusability:** We want to make components that can be easily reused through out application
+- **Reusability:** We want to make components that can be easily reused through our application
 - **Configuration:** We should be able to configure a component when it is created

 #### Creating a reusable and configurable component: